Discovering stochastic dynamical equations from biological time series data: Introduction

+Hence, we naturally focus on the inverse problem: can we construct SDE models starting from observed time series datasets?
 Indeed, the answer is in the affirmative.
-Traditional approaches to stochastic calculus, based on estimating so-called \emph{jump moments}, allow us to infer stochastic differential equations from time series data \cite{gradivsek2000analysis,friedrich2011approaching,tabar2019book, jhawar2020inferring, rinn2016langevin}.
-More recently, techniques based on neural networks have also been developed for SDE discovery~\cite{dietrich2021esde,evangelou2022esde}.
-In the context of deterministic models, recently developed \emph{equation learning} techniques allow us to discover simple, interpretable differential equation models from time series data~\cite{brunton2016sindy, rudy2017pdefind}.
-Combining equation learning with the traditional methods of jump moments is powerful, since it allows us to extract parsimonious and interpretable SDE models directly from data~\cite{boninsegna2018sparse, callaham2021langevin, huang2022sparse}.
-However, these techniques are scattered across physics and engineering literature and lack diagnostic tools.
-Thus, there is a need for an end-to-end, user-friendly tool that takes in time series data, applies these methods, outputs an SDE model and provides diagnostic tools together with visualisations.
+Approaches based on estimating the so-called \emph{jump moments}, in principle, allow us to infer stochastic differential equations from time series data \cite{gradivsek2000analysis,friedrich2011approaching,tabar2019book, rinn2016langevin}.
+Furthermore, in the context of deterministic models, recently developed \emph{equation discovery} techniques allow us to infer parsimonious, interpretable differential equation models from time series data~\cite{brunton2016sindy, rudy2017pdefind, desilva2020pysindy}.
+Recently, these techniques have also been extended for stochastic dynamical systems~\cite{boninsegna2018sparse,huang2022sparse,callaham2021langevin,frishman2020sfi,bruckner2020inferring}.
+These approaches are promising for analysing ecological time series datasets.

-To address this gap, we introduce \textbf{PyDaddy} ({\bf Py}thon library for \textbf{Da}ta \textbf{D}riven \textbf{Dy}namics), a comprehensive and easy-to-use Python package for discovering stochastic differential equations from empirical data.
-The package takes a time series of a state variable (scalar or vector) as the input, and outputs an interpretable SDE model.
-The package also implements a variety of visualisation and diagnostic utilities.
-We illustrate the workflow of the PyDaddy with the help of a real dataset from the collective animal motion literature~\cite{jhawar2020fish}.
-We also provide a detailed documentation along with ready-to-use Python tutorial notebooks with a number of example datasets, to make the package easy to use (see Data and Code availability section).
-We highlight that the tutorial notebooks can be used without installation via Google Colab: \url{https://pydaddy.readthedocs.io/en/latest/tutorials.html}.